-The Commission des normes du travail is financed through a contribution collected from employers.
+The Commission des normes, de l'équité, de la santé et de la sécurité du travail is financed through a contribution collected from employers.
 The collection of this contribution, as stipulated under the Act Respecting Labour Standards, is carried out by Revenu Québec.
-The contribution rate in effect for 2016 is 0.08% of the remuneration subject to the contribution paid to an employee, up to an annual maximum of \$71,500 per employee.
+The contribution rate in effect for 2017 is 0.07% of the remuneration subject to the contribution paid to an employee, up to an annual maximum of \$72,500 per employee.